ProSeCo-Planning/proseco_planning/README.md

 The ROS interface, as well as the Python package for ProSeCo Planning, can be found [here](https://github.com/ProSeCo-Planning/ros_proseco_planning).

 ## Overview
+An introduction to the project can be found [here](https://github.com/ProSeCo-Planning).

     ├── README.md              # this file
     ├── CMakeLists.txt         # Project level CMake file